-3 Class Hours 3 Credits In this course students learn the fundamentals of Windows NT networking and how to integrate Windows NT with a NetWare network.
-Restricted Enrollment: Degree seeking students only
+In this course students learn the fundamentals of Windows NT networking and how to integrate Windows NT with a NetWare network.

-CMT 2230 580 SERVICE AND SUPPORT 3 Class Hours 3 Credits
+CMT 2230 580 SERVICE AND SUPPORT 3 Credits 3 Class Hours

 This course focuses on the prevention, diagnosis, and resolution of hardware-related problems network professionals encounter while working with the network.
 Though the course focuses on hardware issues in relation to NetWare, students learn practical skills in this course that will help them optimize hardware resources for networking products.
 The course shows students how to solve "real world" hardware problems, and includes extensive hands-on exercises (nearly 60% of all class time).
 The course materials are designed to provide a continuing reference that will be useful back at the student's workplace.
-Restricted Enrollment: Degree seeking